Fred Jarvis: Personal life

 Jarvis was married to the former Anne Colegrove from 1954 to her death in 2007.
 They had two children.

 Jarvis was a lifelong supporter of West Ham United Football Club.

 A keen photographer, Jarvis had an exhibition of his work at the TUC Centre in 2010 in aid of the North London Hospice.

 In 2014 he published his autobiography You Never Know Your Luck.

 Jarvis was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours.

 Jarvis died on 15 June 2020 at the age of 95.

 Fred and Anne Jarvis Award

 Named after Jarvis and his late wife, the Fred and Anne Jarvis Award was established in 2007 and presented annually by the NUT.
 Originally for individuals outside the NUT who have campaigned tirelessly for children and young people, in 2017 the award was given to a NUT member.
 From 2019 the award has been presented by the National Education Union, which has succeeded the NUT.

-Winners include writers Robin Alexander, Melissa Benn, Alan Gibbons and Fiona Millar, former child prodigy Dr Anne-Marie Imafidon MBE, England international footballer Marcus Rashford MBE, former Children's Laureate Michael Rosen and Nobel Peace prize laureate Malala Yousafzai.
+Winners include writers Robin Alexander, Melissa Benn, Alan Gibbons, Fiona Millar and Onjali Q. Raúf MBE, former child prodigy Dr Anne-Marie Imafidon MBE, England international footballer Marcus Rashford MBE, former Children's Laureate Michael Rosen and Nobel Peace Prize laureate Malala Yousafzai.